rocketsailor/Superstars-Amy-in-Sonic-1/README.md

 * Amy's sprites have been modified for a limited color palette
 * Amy jumps with a swinging hammer!
 Press jump again in the air to perform a double jump!
 * Amy can spindash!
-* Palette line 0 is changed, meaning various objects will have different colors or look slightly different
-* No spike bug is present
-* Press start button text displays on title screen
 * And more!

 Hacking/Modification Related Credits